Racheli-BP/togaTest/README.md

 ### outputs of theese commands have to be: 2  1  1
 because theese are the peak indexes of theese arrays

+you can get the output in the logs of the workflow